 Trends and Latest Developments

 A popular opinion in the field is that a combination of experimental and computational approaches is essential for a thorough understanding of reaction mechanisms.
-Experimental studies provide the "ground truth" data, while computational studies provide a theoretical framework for interpreting the data and making predictions.
+And experimental studies provide the "ground truth" data, while computational studies provide a theoretical framework for interpreting the data and making predictions.
 By combining these approaches, researchers can gain a more complete and accurate picture of how reactions occur.
 This integration is crucial for advancing our understanding of chemical reactivity and for developing new and improved chemical processes.

 Tips and Expert Advice